-Munters' over 65-year-old innovation with a rotating desiccant drying wheel with a paper or glass fiber evaporative media.
+Munters dehumidifiers are based on Carl Munters' over 65-year-old innovation with a rotating desiccant drying wheel with a paper or glass fiber evaporative media.

 The dehumidifier works according to the sorption principle, which is the process by which air is dried by passing through a desiccant drying wheel that removes the water vapor from the air and retains it in the desiccant drying wheel while it slowly rotates.
 When the humidity-laden wheel passes through the reactivation sector, the humidity is transferred to a heated air flow and carried away by the reactivation air.
 This creates a dry indoor climate in the facility or production plant.